Benztropine Omega; Kynesia; PMS-Benztropine

 - It is used to treat side effects caused by some other drugs.

-- If your child has a very bad muscle problem called tardive dyskinesia.
+- If you have a very bad muscle problem called tardive dyskinesia.

 - Very bad bowel block (paralytic ileus), fever, and heat stroke have happened when this drug was taken along with certain other drugs.
 Sometimes, these health problems have been deadly.
-Be sure to check all drugs your child is taking with the doctor and pharmacist.
+Be sure to check all drugs you are taking with your doctor and pharmacist.

 - Use with care in children.
 Talk with the doctor.